gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction5.md

 ### Tidy Data

 Suppose we have some data we wish to visualise that represents values in three categories (e.g. number of bronze, silver and gold medals won by a country).
-We might represent the data with three numbers, e.g. `30, 15, 12` indicating the tallies for bronze, silver and gold medals respectively.
+We might represent the data with three numbers, e.g. `30, 15, 12`, indicating the tallies for bronze, silver and gold medals respectively.

-If we had data for several countries, we might represent those triples grouped as a table, where each column contains the medal tally for a single country:
+If we had data for four countries, we might represent those triples grouped as a table, where each column contains the medal tally for a single country:

 | column 1 | column 2 | column 3 | column 4 |
 | -------- | -------- | -------- | -------- |